 Drivers are defined as any person who operates a vehicle with an OBU installed.
-These vehicles are defined as passenger vehicles including pickup trucks, SUVs, etc. (also known as light vehicles).
+These vehicles are defined as passenger vehicles including pickup trucks, Sport Utility Vehicles (SUVs), etc. (also known as light vehicles).
 Drivers will operate their vehicles as they normally do.
 For those OBU equipped vehicles; drivers will receive warnings/alerts.
-The estimated number of OBU equipped vehicles is 1,500.
-These warnings/alerts may be audible or visible.
+The estimated number of OBU equipped vehicles is 1,000.
+These warnings/alerts will be audible and visible.
 Drivers participating in the Pilot are primarily commuters who travel thru downtown to work.